Position

 • Develop and implement security measures to protect company data and systems.

-• Conduct regular security assessments and audits to identify potential risks.
+• Conduct regular security assessments and audits to identify vulnerabilities.

-• Collaborate with other IT teams to ensure security protocols are integrated into all systems and processes.
+• Collaborate with IT and other departments to ensure security policies are followed.

 Qualifications